marco262/my_wiki/data/dnd/class/drake-rider.md

 If your Drake is ever slain, the magical bond you share allows you to return it to life.
 With 8 hours of work and the expenditure of 25 gp worth of rare herbs and fine food, you call forth your Drake's spirit and use your magic to create a new body for it.
 You can return a Drake to life in this manner even if you do not possess any part of its body.

+# Combat Training

+While mounted on your Drake, you can use a bonus action to command the Drake to use its Bite attack on any creature within its reach.
+Its Bite attack's damage dice increase as you level up as shown in the Bite Damage column of the Drake Rider table.

 # Blazing Speed

 While mounted on your Drake, you can use the Dash action to move your Drake up to its speed.
 This can be used alongside the Drake's own Dash action.

-# Combat Training

-While mounted on your Drake, you can use a bonus action to command the Drake to use its Bite attack on any creature within its reach.
-Its Bite attack's damage dice increase as you level up as shown in the Bite Damage column of the Drake Rider table.

-# Draconic Intuition

-At 5th level, you've spent enough time in your Drake's company to gain a certain insight into the workings of the minds of draconic creatures.
-You have advantage on any Animal Handling, Persuasion, or Insight checks when interacting with drakes or dragons.
-You also have advantage against a dragon's Frightful Presence ability.

 # Drake Fire